 This works very well for the dachshund, much like Pavlov’s dog reacting to a bell.
 The trick, however, is to not let the dachshund outsmart you by purposefully barking just to get the click and possible reward.

 The happy dance a dachshund displays on your return home is heartwarming but can be a trying experience accompanied by annoying barking and jumping.
 Much of that can be traced back to you making a big deal to your dachshund that you are leaving or returning home.

 The extra anxiety pent up explodes into barking that seems to never calm down.
 In this case, your dachshund learned that barking on return (or departure) gets him praise or treats.
 This is where reverse psychology is needed.
 Control dachshund barking by ignoring him until calm.
 Once the correct behaviour is there, only then slather on the praise.

-Dachshund puppy training can be a bit of a challenge, however the dachshund’s instinct to hunt, a tendency to be stubborn, and at times aggressive, means that training is absolutely essential.
+Dachshund dog training can be a bit of a challenge, however, the dachshund’s instinct to hunt, a tendency to be stubborn, and at times aggressive, means that training is absolutely essential.

 The Dachshund was originally bred for hunting burrowing animals like badgers and rabbits, but they were also used to hunt foxes, and in large packs, even wild boars.

 This is probably why they are very determined little dogs and could also explain their stubborn streak.

 You must show your dachshund puppy right from the word go that there are rules to follow and that you are the pack leader.

 Training puppies should start early, at eight to twelve weeks.
 First, let the puppy become familiar with his environment and explore the whole house if he wants to.
 Be sure to accompany him to keep him out of trouble.

 Reinforcing good behaviour with rewards is the best way to gradually train a puppy.
 Dachshunds are very intelligent and even at a very young age understand and enjoy praise.